mayconfmelo/min-article/src/sub/collectors.typ

 )
 ```
 Collects abstract data.
 Also set using the `#article(abstract, foreign-abstract)`
-command — the main abstract is required by ABNT, while the foreign abstract is
+options.
+The main abstract is required by ABNT, while the foreign abstract is
 optional.
 Can be used multiple times anywhere in the source code.

 type <- string